maticjesenicnik/learn-react/README.md

 7. **07-starting-project-project-management-app**: Creating a basic project management app.
 8. **08-starting-project-advanced-state-management**: Managing complex state with advanced React techniques.
 9. **09-starting-project-handling-side-effects**: Handling side effects and async operations in React.
+10. **10-starting-project-quiz-app**: Building a quiz app with React.
+11. **11-starting-project-optimization-techniques**: Implementing optimization techniques in React apps.
+12. **12-starting-project-http-requests**: Handling HTTP requests in React.
+13. **13-starting-project-custom-hooks**: Creating custom hooks in React.
+14. **14-starting-project-forms-and-user-input**: Managing forms and user input in React.
+15. **15-starting-project-food-ordering-app**: Developing a food ordering app with React.

 ## How to Run